openhatch/oh-mainline/docs/getting_started/handling_contributions.rst

 Things to know:

-    * If you push to origin/master, Hudson will test it.
+    * If you push to origin/master, Jenkins will test it.
     * Once you're happy, you can run the deploy script, but note that will push the current HEAD to origin/master. ::